AviatrixSystems/Docs/HowTos/tgw_faq.rst

 Can I change my plan or VPC attachment on TGW Orchestrator?
 ------------------------------------------------------------

 Yes, all stages (Plan, Build, List, View and Test) are modular.
-You are change your design any time.
+You can change your design any time.

 I already have a TGW and some VPCs attached to it, how do I migrate?
 ----------------------------------------------------------------------